zhao-shenglong/major_project/README.md

 - **How to interact**
     - If you open the prototype you will see particles drawing in a beautiful shape that gradually form an image - *The Scream*, though it will look a bit adstract.
+    - Moving your mouse left and right can control the size (width) of the drawing particles
+    - Moving your mouse up and down can shift the colour between all black and the original one.
+    - Clicking your mouse can clear the page and the particles will re-generate.

+- **Details of approach**
+    -